What is Daylighting in Architecture

 Windows:- Windows are the main source of daylight inside any space.
 Naturally, bigger windows admit more daylight.
 But the height of the windows is the more significant factor in getting the daylight deep into the interior.
 The higher the space, the farther will be the daylight penetration

-Light shelves:- A light shelf is a horizontal plane placed below the top of a window, usually just above door height, allowing light to be reflected from its upper surface to the ceiling level.
+Light shelves :- A light shelf is a horizontal plane placed below the top of a window, usually just above door height.
+It allows light to be reflected from its upper surface to the ceiling level.
 The light shelf can be placed entirely outside or in a combination of outside and inside.
-When the top surface of the light shelf is exposed to direct sunlight, it reflects daylight onto the interior ceiling and thus extends light farther into the room.
+When the top surface of the light shelf is exposed to direct sunlight.
+It reflects daylight onto the interior ceiling and thus extends light farther into the room.

-Clerestories:- Clerestories have many of the attributes of skylights except that they occur in the vertical rather than the horizontal plane and, therefore, are exposed to less quantity of direct daylight than skylights.
+Clerestories:- Clerestories have many similarities of skylights except that they occur in the vertical rather than the horizontal plane.
+Therefore, they are exposed to less quantity of direct daylight than skylights.

 A clerestory, when combined with an interior reflector or light shelf, can bounce large amounts of direct sunlight against the ceiling, providing significant levels of illumination for the tasks below.
 [1]